fatemahh/TaskManager/README.txt

 - 15/11/24: Mariam implemented functionality to show the total number of processes, as well as the number of sleeping, running, and stopped processes.
 - 16/11/24: Fatemah added filter processes using status functionality.
 - 24/11/24: Yussuf added EGUI basic skeleton which displays processes and their data with some color coding.
+- 25/11/24: Fatemah changed directory to have cmd and gui, trying to change speed of gui change